 It is very rare to see a frog shake, unless on a very rare occasion, so, if you happen to see a Pacman frog or any type of frog convulse, here are the possible reasons for that.

-Why Frogs Do Shake or Convulse
+4 reasons Why Frogs Do Shake or Convulse

-If you happen to see a Pacman frog or frogs in general shake, then here are the reasons for that.
+If you happen to see a Pacman frog or frogs in a general shake, then here are the reasons for that.

 Yes, animals too could have a neurological disorder, including frogs.

 There are several diseases or bacterias that could cause this type of disorder which could only be able to be discovered through a check-up.

 This type of disorder is one of the reasons frogs could have convulsions or be shaking as you might call it.